aptonic/dropzone4-actions/README.md

 ## OptionsNIBs

-Some actions may require additional information from the user, such as login details, API keys and folder paths in order to work.
+Some actions may require additional information from the user, such as login details, API keys or folder paths in order to work.
 Dropzone provides a way to collect this information by loading an additional interface into the 'Add Action' panel when a user adds your action to the Dropzone grid.
-When Dropzone executes your action, environment variables are set with the information collected in the OptionsNIB.
+When Dropzone runs your action, environment variables are set with the information collected in the OptionsNIB.

 The currently available OptionsNIBs are Login, ExtendedLogin, APIKey, UsernameAPIKey, ChooseFolder and ChooseApplication.
 To use an OptionsNIB, you need to add a line to the metadata section like below: